MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-websphere-to-azure-vm-manually.md

 ### [WAS ND V85](#tab/was-nd-v85)

+If you want to use WAS V8.5, the instructions start with a base Red Hat Enterprise Linux VM and walk you through the steps of installing all of the necessary dependencies.

 The Azure Marketplace image that you use to create the VMs is `RedHat:rhel-raw:86-gen2:latest`.
+Use the following command to save the image name in an environment variable.

 > [!NOTE]
 > You can query all the available Red Hat Enterprise Linux images provided by Red Hat by using [az vm image list](/cli/azure/vm/image#az-vm-image-list), as shown in the following example: